Klemens von Metternich: Eastern Question revisited and peace in Europe

 In 1831 Egypt invaded the Ottoman Empire.
 There were fears of the Empire's total collapse, by which Austria stood to gain little.
 Metternich therefore proposed multilateral support for the Ottomans and a Viennese Congress to sort out details, but the French were evasive and the British refused to support any congress held in Vienna.
-By the summer of 1833 Anglo-Austrian relations had hit a new low.
+By mid-1833 Anglo-Austrian relations had hit a new low.
 With Russia Metternich was more confident of exerting influence.
-He was mistaken, however, and left to observe from afar Russian intervention in the region (culminating in the Treaty of Hünkâr İskelesi).
-He still arranged to meet with the King of Prussia at Teplitz and accompany Francis to meet Tsar Nicholas at Münchengrätz in September 1833.
-The former meeting went well: Metternich still felt able to dominate the Prussians, despite their rising economic prominence in Europe.
+He was mistaken, however, and left to observe from afar Russian intervention in the region culminating in the Treaty of Hünkâr İskelesi.
+He still arranged to meet with King Frederick William III of Prussia at Teplitz and accompany Francis to meet Tsar Nicholas at Münchengrätz in September 1833.
+The former meeting went well: Metternich still felt able to dominate the Prussians, despite their rising economic prominence in Europe through the Zollverein.
 The latter was more strained but, as Nicholas warmed, three Münchengrätz Agreements were reached that shaped a new conservative league to uphold the existing order in Turkey, Poland, and elsewhere.
 Metternich left happy; his sole disappointment was having to commit to being tougher on Polish nationalists.
 Almost immediately, he heard of the creation of the Quadruple Alliance of 1834 between Britain, France, Spain and Portugal.
 This alliance of liberals was such an affront to Austrian values that Palmerston wrote he "should like to see Metternich's face when he reads our treaty".
 It did indeed draw bitter condemnation, mostly because it provided the occasion for an outbreak of war.
 Metternich tried two tacks: to intrigue for the removal of the British Foreign Secretary and to attempt (vainly) to build up cross-power bloc agreements.
 Palmerston did indeed leave office in November, but only temporarily and not by any of Metternich's attempts.
 Large-scale war, however, had been avoided and the Quadruple Alliance was beginning to disintegrate.